fishjam-dev/membrane_rtc_engine/guides/custom_endpoints.md

 saves tracks published by the WebRTC endpoint.

 > #### Before you continue {: .tip}
-> It is recommended to read [Track Lifcycle](guides/track_lifecycle.md) section before
+> It is recommended to read [Track Lifecycle](guides/track_lifecycle.md) section before
 > diving deeper in this guide.
 > You will also find there some information about publishing a track.

 > #### HLS endpoint {: .tip}
-> Another endpoint that saves WebRTC tracks and is shipped with the engine is [the HLS endpoint](`Membrane.RTC.Engine.Endpoint.HLS`).
+> Another endpoint that saves WebRTC tracks and is shipped with the engine is [the HLS endpoint](https://hexdocs.pm/membrane_rtc_engine_endpoint_hls/readme.html).

 ## General rules